ahuacate/nas-hardmetal/README.md

 <h2>Features</h2>

+Our Easy Script installer will create, modify and change system settings including:

-Easy Script installer will create, modify and change system settings including:
+Our Easy Script installer will fully configure and ready your NAS to support Ahuacate CTs or VMs.
+Each NAS installer will create, modify and change system settings including:

-* Create new Power User & Group Accounts
+* Power User & Group Accounts
     * Groups: medialab:65605, homelab:65606, privatelab:65607, chrootjail:65608
     * Users: media:1605, home:1606, private:1607
     * Users media, home and private are for running CT applications
-* Chrootjail Group for general User accounts
+* Chrootjail Group for general User accounts.
+* Ready for all Medialab applications such as Sonarr, Radarr, JellyFin, NZBGet and more.
-* Create a full set of compatible base and sub-folders ready for Ahuacate PVE CT applications
+* Full set of base and sub-folders ready for all CT applications
-* Set new folder shares with access permissions rights including ACLs
+* Folder and user permissions are set including ACLs
-* Create NFS exports for PVE hosts backend storage mounts
+* NFS 4.1 exports ready for PVE hosts backend storage mounts
-* Create SMB shares with access permissions ( by User Group accounts )
+* SMB 3.0 shares with access permissions set ( by User Group accounts )
-* Check Search Domain (localdomain) name is valid ( i.e .local, .localdomain, .home.arpa, .lan )
+* Set Local Domain option to set ( i.e .local, .localdomain, .home.arpa, .lan )

 <h2>Prerequisites</h2>